amanda-norman/DH150-amandanorman/README.md

 * Lack of site path after navigating to certain pages, making it difficult to trace steps and return directly to a specific page
 * Misleading links that direct to completely different webpages, positioned in places where the user would expect something different

 I conducted a pilot usability test to evaluate how the design of the YourBenefitsNow website might affect a user's ability to perform basic tasks and functions that the website offers.
-[Read More...](https://github.com/amanda-norman/DH150-amandanorman/tree/master/Assignment02)
+View the pilot usability testing video below and [read more here.](https://github.com/amanda-norman/DH150-amandanorman/tree/master/Assignment02)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/6DTxtSfdIM0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### User Research